cdx-project/cdx-engineering-assignment/README.md

-# CDX Full-stack Engineering Take Home Assignment
+# Full-stack Engineering Take Home Assignment
 Thank you for your interest in joining the CDx engineering team!

 This document is just a quick test to see where your coding and problem solving skills are with something related to dApp development.
 It’s designed to be straightforward and not take too much of your time.